Erdk/introtoprofiling/README.md

 $ bin/c-ray-prof
 ```

-There will be a new file in the directory: 'gmon.out'.
-With 'gprof' executable you could inspect the results.
+There will be a new file in the directory: `gmon.out`.
+With `gprof` executable you could inspect the results.

 ```bash
 $ gprof bin/c-ray-prof gmon.out | less